BrightspaceUILabs/facet-filter-sort/README.md

 #### Usage

-Set the `for` param to be the id of the `d2l-filter-dropdown` that you want to track
+Set the `for` param to be the id of the `d2l-filter-dropdown` that you want to track.
+This also works if the `d2l-filter-dropdown` is a child in the shadow-dom of the element referenced by the id.

 ```html
 <d2l-filter-list-wrapper for="filter"><d2l-filter-list-wrapper>